Featured in...

 Understanding traffic signs could reduce the risk of committing a parking violation.

-Can you get a ticket if you’re sitting in your parked car?
+Can you get a fine if you’re sitting in your parked car?

 Yes.